 Our only concern is that installation isn’t that easy with the SLF870, and the included instructions include diagrams that don’t correspond 100% to the setup of the system.
 However, if you can overcome this hurdle, you can enjoy the extremely high quality bass of the SLF870 by Syzygy Acoustics.

-3. Bose Bass Module 700 Wireless Sub – Best Overall
+3. Bose Bass Module 700 Wireless Sub – Highly Rated

 The Bass Module 700 by Bose is our pick for the best overall wireless subwoofer, due to its high quality sound, excellent construction, and user-friendly design.